NarenVamsi/recoMe/README.md

 # recoMe
-A Movie Recommender Project based on User Based Colloborative Filtering
+A Movie Recommender Project based on User Based Collaborative Filtering

 ## Description
 A detailed description is provided in the 'report.pdf' file.